arthurtw/arthurtw.github.io/_posts/2015-01-12-quick-comparison-nim-vs-rust.md

     }
 }

-impl fmt::String for Conway {
+impl fmt::Display for Conway {
     fn fmt(&self, f: &mut fmt::Formatter) -> fmt::Result {
         for row in self.map.iter() {
             for cell in row.iter() {